balionis-arvydas/balionis-java/README.md

 7. balionis-rest1        - spike how to build jersey based restapi runnable as standalone jetty.
 8. balionis-docker1      - spike how to use docker
 9. balionis-docker2      - spike for java app run by python launcher with builds pushed into docker hub. uses maven to build.
+10. balionis-java4       - spike for ICE sandbox (gradle, Mockito, logback);
 99. balionis-docs        - last projects napkings...